minduca/gecko-ci/README.md

 # gecko-ci
-Gecko-ci is a NodeJS module that improves engagement of team members by providing physical feedback of the status of the build.
+Gecko-ci is a lightweight NodeJS module that improves engagement of team members by providing physical feedback of the status of the build.
 It creates a link between a build server and smart RGB light bulbs, displaying specific colors for each build status.

 Gecko-ci currently supports only **TFS** as build server and **[LIFX Bulbs](http://www.lifx.com/)** as extreme feedback device.